outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - this is also an example of error types:
         - bias:
           - prioritizing property (buildings, land) over human potential
+            - humans can build property and give it meaning or take it away
           - prioritizing similarity
             - protecting anything similar to or related to themselves rather than empathizing or thinking
             - blaming dissimilar groups (the US & Russia) for their own violence